-George Juetten was appointed to our board of directors on July 25, 2009 by the Company's Series A Preferred Shareholders.
+George H. Juetten was appointed to our board of directors on July 25, 2009 by the Company's Series A Preferred Shareholders.
 The board has determined that Mr. Juetten meets the standards for independence established by the New York Stock Exchange and that he satisfies the criteria to qualify as a financial expert.
-Mr. Juetten will replace David Korbin as chair of the audit committee on the date of the Company's 2009 annual shareholder meeting.
-Mr. Korbin is resigning from the board effective as of that date although he has agreed to assist with the transition of duties to Mr. Juetten and audit committee related matters in the near term.
-A new director candidate nominated by the board of directors to succeed Mr. Korbin will appear as a board nominee in the 2009 proxy statement and will be voted on by the Company's shareholders at the 2009 annual shareholder meeting.
+Mr. Juetten replaced David Korbin as chair of the audit committee on September 19, 2009 following Mr. Korbin's resignation as a director of the Company and chair of the audit committee.
+Antony S. Crawford was elected as a director of the Company at the 2009 annual shareholder meeting on September 19, 2009.
+For more information regarding the voting results from the 2009 annual shareholder meeting please see "Part II - Other Information: Item 4 - Submission of Matters to a Vote of Security Holders".